-Having pet odors inside your home can turn off potential homebuyers and keep your home from selling.
-Ask your real estate agent for an honest opinion about whether your home has a pet smell.
+Having pet odors inside your home can turn off potential home buyers and keep your home from selling.
+Instead of trusting your own nose or diplomatic friends, ask your real estate agent for an honest opinion about whether your home has a pet smell.

-If your agent holds her nose, here’s how to get rid of the smell:
+If your agent holds his or her nose, here’s how to get rid of the smell.

 #1 Air Out Your House

 While you’re cleaning, throw open all the windows in your home to allow fresh air to circulate and sweep out unpleasant scents.